Soviet ruble: Replacement currencies in the former Soviet republics

 Shortly after the fall of the Soviet Union in 1991, local currencies were introduced in the newly independent states.
-Most of the new economies were weak and hence most of the currencies have undergone significant reforms since their introduction.
+Most of the new economies were weak and hence most of the currencies have undergone significant reforms since their first introduction.
 In the very beginning of the post-Soviet economic transition, it was widely believed by ordinary people and monetary institutions (including the International Monetary Fund) that it was possible to maintain a common currency working for all or at least for some of the former Soviet Union's countries.
 The wish to preserve the strong trade relations between former Soviet republics was considered the most important goal.

-During the first half of 1992, a monetary union with 15 independent states all using the ruble existed.
+During the first half of 1992, a monetary union with 15 independent states all using the Russian ruble existed.
 Since it was clear that the situation would not last, each of them used their positions as "free-riders" to issue huge amounts of money in the form of credit (since Russia held the monopoly on printing banknotes and coins).
 As a result, some countries were issuing coupons in order to "protect" their markets from buyers from other states.
 This also started to cause massive inflation in the formerly high-valued currency.

-The Russian central bank responded in July 1992 by setting up restrictions on the flow of credit between Russia and other states.
-The final collapse of the "ruble zone" began with the exchange of banknotes by the Central Bank of Russia on Russian territory at the end of July 1993.
+The Central Bank of Russia responded in July 1992 by setting up restrictions on the flow of credit between Russia and other states.
+The final collapse of the "ruble zone" began with the exchange of banknotes by the Central Bank of Russia on Russian territory at the end of 1993.
 As a result, other countries still in the ruble zone (Kazakhstan, Uzbekistan, Turkmenistan, Moldova, Armenia and Georgia) were "pushed out".
-By November 1993 all newly independent states had introduced their own currencies, with the exception of war-torn Tajikistan (May 1995) and unrecognized Transnistria (1994).
-Due to ruinous inflation in the former Soviet Republics, most of the successor currencies had to be redenominated at least once, with the notable exceptions of the Armenian dram, Estonian kroon, Kazakh tenge, and Kyrgyz som.
+By the end of 1993 all newly independent states had introduced their own currencies, with the exception of war-torn Tajikistan (Tajik ruble in 1995) and unrecognized Transnistria (Transnistrian ruble in 1994).
+Due to ruinous inflation in the former Soviet Republics, most of the successor currencies had to be redenominated at least once.

 Details on the introduction of new currencies in the newly independent states are discussed below.